-the #1 seo hack you should be optimizing for, but aren't
+the #1 seo hack food and beverage brands should be optimizing for, but aren't

 everyone says they optimize title tags, meta tags, they build links, grow brand queries, but rarely do people focus on their site performance. of course you can optimize your site speed by modifying the site's source code but hosting deeply impacts your rankings also.